martin-kanis/keycloak-community/design/keycloak.x/storage-hot-rod.md

 # Infinispan Initialization

+The Infinispan server will be started externally by an administrator.
+Based on the `configureRemoteCaches` option in `HotRodConnectionSpi` configuration, Keycloak can create remote caches on the Infinispan server using the default configuration.
+Some users may want to tweak the default cache configuration based on their special needs in which case they can create the caches themselves.

+For developers and for testsuite, Keycloak will start an embedded Hot Hod server and create remote caches.

 ## Remote caches

 Configuration of the remote caches will be stored declaratively in a xml file.
-The caches can be created either:
-* Preferrably by a user when starting the Infinispan server using the provided configuration
-* For developers, by Keycloak which will check if the caches exist on the Infinispan server during the startup and if not, it will create them.
-However some users may want to tweak the configuration based on their special needs in which case they will create the caches themselves.
+This file will be used either by Keycloak to create remote caches on the Infinispan server or by an administrator to create them manually.

 Example of a remote cache configuration:
 ```